aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

     4. Click on Choose file and select patching-stackset.yml
     5. Enter a name for the StackSet (example: self-service-patching-stackset)
         ![](images/Deploy_stackset_Step4-a.png)
-    6. Navigate to the Outputs section of the stack launched in step-3 and fetch the below information.
+    6. Provide the requested information.Look for the values that you noted in the Deployment Steps.3.k.For the Artifact bucket: mention the name of the bucket that you have uploaded zip files in Deployment Steps.2.
         ![](images/Deploy_stackset_Step4-b.png)
-    7. Specify the regions separated by comma, in which you have EC2 workload
+    7. In WorkloadRegions: Specify the regions separated by comma, in which you have the EC2 workload.
     8. Click Next
     9. Click Next
     10. Select Deployment target as “Deploy to organization”
         ![](images/Deploy_stackset_Step4-c.png)

-    11. Select all the regions you want to cover.
+    11. Select all the regions you want to cover (please make sure to include the region in which the CloudFormation stack is deployed in Deployment Step.3)
     12. Click on Next.
     13. Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
     14. Click on Submit and navigate to the Stack instances tab in the StackSet